 Poor communication is a quick way to degrade the customer experience.
 Nothing is worse than being left in the dark.
 Proactively communicate with customers to let them know when you will be on-site and how frequently you will service their systems.
 Let the customer know exactly what services you will be providing while on the job.

-Provide detailed work orders and invoices that document exactly what was done to the system and why – understanding that a large majority of your technicians’ work won’t be tangible for your customers to see and understand.
+Provide detailed work orders and invoices (made easy with a great HVAC software solution) that document exactly what was done to the system and why – understanding that a large majority of your technicians’ work won’t be tangible for your customers to see and understand.
 In the event that major repairs are discovered, present your customer with multiple options (when available) and walk them through each option with detail.
 This level of customer engagement helps your HVAC business bridge the gap from offering a “routine” service to become a trusted provider.